Establishing Awesome Credit With Zero Experience

 If you are unable to make your payment it is best practice to reach out to the lender you borrowed from and let them know you will not be able to pay for the time being.
 Many times they will be lenient or give you thirty days before reporting you to collections.

-Credit Utilization – 30% of your score is based on credit utilization.
+The next biggest factor of your credit score – 30% – is based on credit utilization.

 Your credit utilization refers to the amount of credit you use vs. how much credit you have available.